27 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression

 3. In addition, the complainant shall be informed of any individual remedies offered or provided to the complainant, and other steps taken to eliminate the hostile environment, if one is found to exist, and prevent recurrence.
 The respondent should not be notified of the individual remedies offered or provided to the complainant.

-F. Timeframe for Conducting the Investigation: The timeframe for conducting the investigation will vary based on the complexity of the investigation and the severity and extent of the alleged conduct.
-The investigator should inform the parties of the status of the investigation on a periodic basis.
+F. Timeframe for Conducting the Investigation.
+The timeframe for conducting the investigation will vary based on the complexity of the investigation and the severity and extent of the alleged conduct.
+The investigator should inform the parties of the status of the investigation periodically.

-A. If either the complainant or respondent is dissatisfied with the decision maker’s determination, that determination may be appealed to the President by notifying the Title IX Coordinator in writing of the decision to appeal within seven (7) business days of the date that the decision maker’s determination is sent to the parties’ University email addresses.
+A. If either the complainant or respondent is dissatisfied with the decision maker’s determination, that determination may be appealed to the President by notifying IE&C in writing of the decision to appeal within seven (7) business days of the date that the decision maker’s determination is sent to the parties’ University email addresses.

-C. The appealing party(ies) must explain why it is believed the factual information was incomplete, the analysis of the facts was incorrect, and/or the appropriate legal standard was not applied, and how this would change the determination in the case.
+C. The appealing party(ies) must explain why they believe the factual information was incomplete, the analysis of the facts was incorrect, and/or the appropriate legal standard was not applied, and how this would change the determination in the case.

-E. If a final decision has been made that a policy violation occurred, the Title IX Coordinator shall determine if any remedies are required to address the campus-wide environment, taking into consideration the impact of an incident of sexual misconduct, discrimination, and/or harassment on the campus as a whole and on specific groups or areas on campus.
-For example, the Title IX Coordinator may determine that specific training is needed for a student group whose members have been accused of sexual assault.
+E. If a final decision has been made that a policy violation occurred, IE&C will determine if any remedies are required to address the campus-wide environment, taking into consideration the impact of an incident of sexual misconduct, discrimination, and/or harassment on the campus as a whole and on specific groups or areas on campus.
+For example, IE&C may determine that specific training is needed for a student group whose members have been accused of sexual assault.

 A. If a final decision has been made that a policy violation occurred, the respondent shall be referred to the appropriate personnel for implementation of discipline.